Summer Camp Backcountry Instructor

 - Facilitate positive learning and recreational experiences in nature with campers ages 7-14

-- Ensure social and physical well-being of all campers by preparing meals, managing risks and overseeing general group management throughout their stay at camp
+- Ensure social and physical well-being of all campers by preparing meals, managing risks and overseeing general group management throughout their stay at camp with a staff team of 3

-- Lead program planning, development, and prep/debrief meetings
+- Program planning, development, and prep/debrief meetings

 - Develop camp culture by leading and participating in skits, songs, and games